-I discovered Divas in Paradise after falling down the rabbit hole of #BlackTravelGoals related content, and knew I had to find out more from its brilliant founder and managing director: Jade Whyne.
+I discovered Divas in Paradise after falling down the travel feed rabbit hole, and wanted to find out more from its brilliant founder and managing director: Jade Whyne.

 Divas in Paradise is an international team of collaborators and entreprenuers all coming together to curate bespoke travel experiences, in different tropical settings, to divas from around the world… sharing, inspiring and having fun!

 1. So, Jade, who are you and what makes you smile?